Dr Moya Burns

 Research

 • The role of invertebrates in wood decomposition and carbon cycling.
-Current experiments in this field in the Amazon with Operation Wallacea and in the UK at BIFoR FACE (Birmingham Institute of Forest Research Free-Air Carbon Dioxide Enrichment).
+Current experiments in this field in the Ecuadorian Amazon with Operation Wallacea and in the UK at BIFoR FACE (Birmingham Institute of Forest Research Free-Air Carbon dioxide Enrichment).

 • Working with the National Forest exploring the impacts of deadwood addition and tree veteranisation on young forest plantations.

-• I work with Leicester City Council investigating how biodiversity in the city can be increased by creating wildflowers meadows on roadside verges (The Leicester Bee Road project).
+• Working with Leicester City Council to investigate how biodiversity in the city can be increased by creating wildflowers meadows on roadside verges (the Leicester Bee Road project).

 Publications